bootstrapdisruptive/S3TemplateEngine/README.md

    * ...

 ## Useage
-Just put your template (usual website files, html with the additional commands shown below) in the "prod-website-code-<your page name>".
+Just put your template (usual website files, html with the additional commands shown below) in the "prod-website-code-\<your page name\>" s3 bucket.
 The system will behave as follows:

 **Content from the following folders will be synced (copied or deleted) to the output S3 bucket:**
  * files/ (usually used for downloads like pdfs)